internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 ### Setting up a test client
 If you already have a CoAP client which you can use to send requests, that's great.
 In case you don't, there are two quick and easy solutions to this:
 #### FF Copper
-[Copper](https://addons.mozilla.org/de/firefox/addon/copper-270430/) is here to help: Simply install the plugin in your Firefox browser and TODO.
+[Copper](https://addons.mozilla.org/de/firefox/addon/copper-270430/) is here to help: Simply install the plugin in your Firefox browser and enter

-#### python 3 and aiocoap
-In case you don't have a GUI either, you can also send requests using python 3:
+	coap://<your microcoap server IP>:5683

+into the browser. ( 5683 is the standard microcoap port.)
+Your browser window should show the following:

-TODO
+TODO insert image

+If your microcoap server has an IPv6 address, you will have to put the address into square brackets{: .alert .alert-info }

 ### marz: feeding RIOT traffic from the outside
 Note: this part is only relevant if you use RIOT. {: .alert .alert-info }